PSoysauce/PSoysauce/README.md

 ### Hi there 👋
-🔭 I’m currently working at USAA as a Software Engineer
+I’m currently working at USAA as a Software Engineer working with Salesforce LWC & DataStage.

-🌱 I’m currently learning Salesforce LWC & ETL Datastage.
 Outside work I'm working on Python & React

 Languages: Java, C++, C, Python, MIPS	, R